tskit-dev/tsinfer/docs/index.rst

 ===================================

-This is the documentation for ``tsinfer``, a method for inferring correlated genealogies from genetic variation data.
+This is the documentation for ``tsinfer``, a method for inferring correlated genealogies (a.k.a. tree sequence or ARGs) from genetic variation data.

 Contents:
 =========